 |4||Interview (video Submission)||09:30 25th April 2022||16:00 25th April 2022|

 Residential Assistants live as part of the UCD Student Residences community and help develop that community by providing leadership and defining student life in each residence.

 A key part of the role is helping others to feel welcome, and by drawing on your own experience as a student, supporting your peers to get the most from their University experience.
 Residential Assistants are expected to be pro-active, responsible and to work as part of a team in which effective communication and reliability are essential.

 As an RA you will gain valuable experience to help increase your employability when your studies are complete.
 As well as opportunities to meet new people and increase your self-confidence, you will have an opportunity to develop key skills and important experience which will enhance your CV, such as

 - Communication skills

 - Emotional intelligence

 RAs typically work one night in five (Monday – Friday) and every fifth weekend (Saturday and Sunday).
-The mandatory training which starts on August 19th requires a full, daytime attendance and accommodation is provided during this period from August 18th.
+The mandatory training lasts 2 weeks and starts on August 17th.
+The training requires full, daytime attendance and accommodation is provided during this period from August 16th.